treno-solutions/web3-open-risk-framework/README.md

 This framework was developed to address a critical gap:
 the absence of structured, transparent methodologies for understanding risk in decentralized systems.
-It aims to move beyond vague slogans like “do your own research” —
+It aims to move beyond vague slogans like "do your own research" —
 towards a framework that systematically answers:
+- What are the risks?
-- **What can go wrong?**
+- What can go wrong?
+- How can it occur?
-- **Where does it occur?**
+- Where does it occur?
-- **Who is responsible?**
+- Who is responsible?
+- What are the potential consequences?
-- **What are the potential consequences?**
+- What are the potential measures? *(Note: Not all mitigation details are published for security reasons.)*

 We originally built this to support our own risk analysis.
-Now we’re sharing it — for those who want to approach risk with clarity, consistency, and accountability.
+Now we're sharing it — for those who want to approach risk with clarity, consistency, and accountability.

 ---

 ## 🧭 Purpose

-This is not a risk catalog – it’s the foundation to build your own.
+This is not a risk catalog – it's the foundation to build your own.
 Use it to think in layers, assign responsibility, and connect risks to action.
 It helps teams and individuals understand Web3 risks in a structured, reusable, and transparent way – without relying on hype or opaque scoring models.

 👉 We also explore many of these risks in practice on our [Treno.Finance Blog](https://treno.finance), where we regularly analyze DeFi mechanisms, failure cases, and risk patterns.

 ---

-## 🧱 What’s Included
+## 🧱 What's Included

 This framework includes: